kyco/kyco-cp-theme/README.md

 An EE Control Panel theme.
 It focuses on a highly efficient navigation which is fixed for quick access.

+**Note:** There is now a kyco-new theme in the install which is a work in progress (it works just fine for the default colour, custom colour scheming not done yet :)).

 How to install
 --------------